I love animals and I love doing research, so I combine the two to bring you some fact-filled articles on animals around the world.

 Ball Python Body Language

 You will notice them flicking their tongues around as a way to see and smell their surroundings so don’t’ be alarmed when they do this, it’s not a sign of aggression.

 If a snake is not comfortable with being picked up or feels threatened, its body language will tell you.
-A ball python coiled with its body tense and it’s neck in an ‘S’ shape means it’s not happy.
+A ball python coiled with its body tense and its neck in an ‘S’ shape means it’s not happy.
 They will often look shaky or jumpy and can hiss at you if they don’t want to be touched or messed with.
 If you find yourself in need of picking up your snake and moving them while they are in this position you still can.

 Another reaction to feeling threatened is for ball pythons to coil up tightly in a ball and hide their head under their bodies for protection.
 They might slither quickly into their hiding area as well.
-When a ball python is in their striking position, the ‘S’ shape mentioned previously, it’s still rare that they will full on bite a person.
+When a ball python is in its striking position, the ‘S’ shape mentioned previously, it’s still rare that it will full-on bite a person.
 They generally will give a warning strike, this will be just like a normal attack but with a closed mouth.
-You can think of it like a really aggressive nose bump.
+You can think of it as a really aggressive nose bump.
 They might also give a warning strike when they are shedding and can’t see very well.
 I had my first ball python do this to my hand while I was cleaning his enclosure during a shed.
 I startled him and he gave me a warning strike, hitting my hand with his nose, from under his hide.
 It was very startling but that was his point.

 You can usually tell when your ball python is hungry because they will sometimes lay low to the ground with their head held high watching for prey.
 They might also move around more frequently looking for any food, flicking their tongue more often as well.